HomeMy WebLinkAbout1938-05-24 357

 quested the use of Estabrook Hall on June 24th for the

-purpose of holding a_piano recital.
+purpose of holding a piano recital.
 Mr. Potter moved that

 the use of the hall be granted on that date subject to a